 My tears added to the sparkle of the snow as I wandered, trying to get hold of grief as I prayed for solace.
 I began to pray out loud, having a genuine conversation with my Heavenly Father.
 I told Him of the new strength I was discovering, but that I knew a small nick in my armor would send a spider-web of cracks that would weaken, crack, and then shatter that exterior.
 Even a windshield made of shatterproof glass will explode with a great amount of force.
 I pleaded with God that I wouldn’t have to test my strength any more because I knew that if I shattered again, I wouldn’t be able to rebuild my soul.
 In the quiet of that night, the whisperings of a loving Father to an embattled daughter taught me that Humpty-Dumpty relied on an earthly king and men to put him together, but I needed to rely on the King of Kings, who could put my pieces together over and over and over again—but each time, I would not be put together in the same way.
 I would be better.
 Stronger.
 Different.

 As I walked back to my dorm room, filled with the light and warmth of my Lord and Savior, my Redeemer, I realized that some of the tape holding me together had fallen off.
 I had been mistaken.
 The tape was not what was holding me together—it was just support until the mortar, placed by the Supreme Craftsman, hardened. knew that pieces of me were still fragile, but that other pieces were stronger than I realized.
+I had been strengthened.
 My grief and sorrow had been part of that cement, and the anguish was needed to cleanse and wash away the debris that I had been straining to hold on to for fear of what would be discovered underneath.
 That night, I caught a glimpse that what was underneath was beautiful.